Ryzhara/pygvas/README.md

     - Summary: JSON from the RUST code is slightly smaller.

 6. **Deserialization Hints Content**
-    - There are cases where there is insufficient context in the GVAS binary to deserialize the next bytes.
+    - There are cases where insufficient context exists in the GVAS binary to define the type of the next portion of the byte stream.
-    - This implementation needs fewer of those hints (purely by accident) because it makes the assumption that the next thing should be a custom StructProperty.
+    - This implementation needs fewer of those hints for the known cases by defaulting missing type information to custom StructProperty.
-    - So, only GUID type hints are needed for this implementation.
+    - ATM only GUID type hints are needed for this implementation for the known examples.
     - You can find example hints files (in JSON format) in the resources/test directory.